Aloha from Hawaii via Satellite: Stage design

 Pasetta took sketches of his ideas for the stage to Parker.
 He envisioned the band placed on a riser behind Presley.
 The stage was to be built low to allow the audience proximity to him, with a runway to allow Presley to move towards them.
 Mirrors would frame the stage, while the background would feature flashing neon signs that read "Elvis" in the language of the countries where the concert was projected to be broadcast, and the accompanying album would be released.
 A figure holding a guitar was to be added to the background lights.
 Parker dismissed the idea, telling Pasetta that Presley would not approve of his plans.

 Pasetta insisted on taking his ideas directly to Presley; Parker did not object.
 Pasetta told Presley he was not pleased with his performance in Long Beach and laid out his plans for the stage and the details of the Hawaii production.
 He finished by telling Presley he would need to lose weight for the special.
 Impressed by Pasetta's frankness, Presley became excited to work with him, and the meeting lasted four hours.
 Presley returned to his home, Graceland, in Memphis, Tennessee, and began to exercise to deal with Pasetta's weight concerns.
 He increased his practice of karate, consumed vitamins and protein drinks, and used weight-reduction pills.
 He lost 25 lb in a month.

 Pasetta returned to Los Angeles, where he began work on the stage that would be shipped to Hawaii; further set decorations would be added on location.
 The large stage covered the space used for 3,500 of the Honolulu International Center's 8,800 seats.
 RCA Records commissioned the Berlitz Corporation to translate the phrases and scriptures Presley would use.

 The stage and equipment were shipped from Los Angeles to Hawaii in early January 1973.
 Pasetta and the crew traveled there to film the scenery to be added as inserts to the television special for its release in the United States.
 Presley arrived on January 10.
-After seeing the stage in the venue, Presley asked Pasetta to remove the scattered individual raisers that were put in place for the TCB Band and backup singers.
+After seeing the stage in the venue, Presley asked Pasetta to remove the scattered individual risers that were put in place for the TCB Band and backup singers.
 Pasetta agreed, and while work on the stage continued, Presley rehearsed at the Hilton Hawaiian Village.
 The show's opener was shot at the Hilton hotel's helipad, with a thousand Presley fans in attendance.